franciscozorrilla/metaGEM/config/README.md

 ## Tools requiring additional configuration

-Please note that you will need to set up the following tools/databases to run the complete core metaGEM workflow:
+> **Warning** Please note that you will need to set up the following tools/databases to run the complete core metaGEM workflow:

 ### 1. CheckM